 #2 – Low Humidity

-If your plant is getting the right amount of the right kind of light, yet the margins of the leaves are turning yellow, and the tips are turning brown.
+If your indoor plant is getting the right amount of the right of light, the margins of the leaves are turning yellow, and the tips are turning brown.

 Your plant may not be getting enough ambient moisture.

 This can cause wilting along with stunted, shriveled new growth.

 To resolve this problem, mist your Spider Plant daily.
 Or make a humidity tray by placing the pot on a tray of pebbles and water.
 As the water evaporates, the air around the plant will be humidified.